Cashback vs. Air Miles Which UAE Credit Card Is Right for You?

 How Air Miles Credit Cards Work

 Air miles credit cards allow users to accumulate miles for every dirham spent.
 These miles can be redeemed for flights, seat upgrades, hotel stays, or other travel-related benefits.
+In the UAE, popular programs include:

 - Emirates Skywards Miles